-- Faculty: The award winning project TeachArchives.org offers exercises, ideas, and more for using primary sources in your classes.
+Information for Faculty: The award winning project TeachArchives.org offers exercises, ideas, and more for using primary sources in your classes.
 The Society of American Archivists also hosts a useful site, Using Archives: A Guide to Effective Research.

 - World War I started in 1914 and the US entered the war in 2017, so the centennial of the war in being memorialized throughout these years.
 How did the war effect Southwestern and her students?
 Create an exhibit (online or actual) or documentary related to the war and SU.
 Online resources related to SU and WWI are found here: digitalcollections.southwestern.edu.

 - Take advantage of the “One Book/One Case/One Exhibit” venue to select a work from Special Collections and showcase it.
 Staff will be happy to provide more details and help.